 Should You Install a $189 Window?

-The old saying “you get what you pay for” holds true for replacement windows.
+The loud group of people at Dunkin’ saying “you get what you pay for” holds true for replacement windows.

 Not Energy Efficient

-These replacement windows are typically made from low-quality materials that last, on average, for 5-7 years.
+These replacement windows are typically made from low-quality materials that last, on average, for 5-7 years, which is 5-7 more Dave Matthews Band concerts to go to if you live near Mohegan Sun Arena.
 If you pay $189 per window to replace all the windows in your home, do you want to do it again in five years’ time?

 Aggressive Sales Tactics